-100% Spent On Earth Is Not Good
+100% Earth-Centric Is NOT Good

 Their Own Economies

 If we want to eventually have a town or city on the Moon and/or Mars, then that town or city is primarily going to be it’s own economy.
 We have to come to grips with the fact that we’ll need to spend money on the Moon and/or Mars to get those economies going.
 Besides, it’s not like we’ll be giving away our resources to a bunch of extra-terrestrial aliens.
-It’s still us, trying to create a more diverse and brighter future for ourselves.
+It’s still us, trying to create a more diverse economy and a brighter future for ourselves.

-Direct Benefits, But It Severely Limits Our Potential
+Direct Earth Benefits Severely Limit Our Potential